 We have to work very hard these days at keeping our family united and a great way to do that is by spending time as a family giving thanks for all that we have been given.

-That being said, I was more than happy to review the One Thousand Gifts: A Family Gratitude Journal by Ann Voskamp from my current sponsor, Deneen.
-Deneen is an independent consultant with Blessings Unlimited.
+That being said, I was more than happy to review the One Thousand Gifts: A Family Gratitude Journal by Ann Voskamp from Deneen, an independent consultant with Blessings Unlimited.

 In this journal, my family and I record the things we are thankful for.
 After having read Ann's book, I had already been trying to remember to take the time at dinner to have us all share something we were thankful for.
 A journal like this will be such a blessing for years to come when we look back and our memories are flooded with the many moments of grace that were given to us as a family.